5 NFL Offensive Rookies Who Could be Immediate Stars

 “Jaxon’s going to be a great fit with Lockett and Metcalf,” the coach explained.
 “They’re going to help him get up to speed quickly.
 I think he’s going to have a great rookie year.”

-Seattle just might have the most complete receiveing corps in the league, and Smith-Njigba has the chance to be an immediate playmaker in it.
+Seattle just might have the most complete receiving corps in the league, and Smith-Njigba has the chance to be an immediate playmaker in it.

 1. Bijan Robinson, RB, Atlanta Falcons